Uninterruptible Power Supply (UPS) with Solar Facts

 Large businesses and databases often have a UPS that isn’t connected to the gird.
 These backup systems allow the business or server to continue running.
 However, in an outage, homes still experience power outages without any backup.

 What Makes an Uninterruptible Power Supply Necessary

-When you don’t have power in an outage, it turns your day upside-down.
+When homeowners experience a power outage, it turns the day upside-down.
 Most don’t realize it, but America relies heavily on power continuity.